openiddict/openiddict-documentation/guide/migration.md

 **Before migrating to OpenIddict RC2, make sure migrations are already enabled for your application**.
 If you have a `Migrations` folder in your application root folder and an `__EFMigrationsHistory` table in your database, you're good to go.

-If you don't have these Entity Framework Core artificats, migrations are likely not enabled.
+If you don't have these Entity Framework Core artifacts, migrations are likely not enabled.
 To fix that, add the following entries in your `.csproj`:

 ```xml
 <ItemGroup>